endeavouros-team/EndeavourOS-Development/README.md

 ![calamares installer](https://raw.githubusercontent.com/endeavouros-team/EndeavourOS-Development/main/images/online-offline-welcome-kde-galileo.png)

-The EndeavourOS installer setup differs in one Major way too most other Distros using Calamares and this is the online installer setup.
+The EndeavourOS installer setup differs in one major way to most other distros using Calamares and this is the online installer setup.
 As it is not using the ISO image at all and installs the system fresh from scratch.

 Install happens in stages: